 Draft EPIs are reviewed and tested by an industry’s energy professionals who participate in an industry-specific focus.
 Following this thorough vetting and review, EPIs are finalized and released for the industry’s use.

-All EPIs are offered in an Excel spreadsheet format and are downloadable from this website.
+All EPIs are offered in an Excel spreadsheet format and are downloadable from this webpage (see above).
 The Excel format provides ease of use and protection of confidential plant data.

 For petroleum refineries, ENERGY STAR certification recognizes U.S. refineries that achieve top quartile energy performance based on Solomon Associates’ scoring of the Energy Intensity Index (EII) within a refinery size class.
 To see if your refinery has achieved top quartile energy performance contact Solomon Associates.

 To learn more about the value of benchmarking and how to use ENERGY STAR plant EPIs, read Benchmarking Industrial Energy Performance.